dchansen06/timer-rs/README.md

 ```$ short-task && time 15 s && another-task```

 ## Disclaimer
 This program makes no attempt to be perfect, and aims to return just after the time specified.
+Do not use where (extreme) accuracy is required